Elsie Allen High School: Former Principals

+Mary Gail Stablein: Mary Gail Stablein took over as Principal in the Fall of 2001.
 In 2018, Principal Mary Gail Stablein retired after serving as Elsie Allen High School's principal for 16 years.
 Stablein focused on preparing students for careers and higher education, boosting on campus the number of college-prep courses, student support services and job training and scholarship opportunities.